aehrc/EpiExplorer/aws/README.md

 - Leave your terminal.
 In your VNC client application (on your local machine) connect to 'localhost:5901'
 - We have set the password to "EpiVnc"

-# Setup Epiexplorer on a remote server (AWS EC2 with Ubuntu server 18.0.4)
+# Setup EpiExplorer on a remote server (AWS EC2 with Ubuntu server 18.04)

 - Install X and vnc on ubuntu server 18.0.4 (AWS EC2) using the instructions [here](https://medium.com/@Arafat./graphical-user-interface-using-vnc-with-amazon-ec2-instances-549d9c0969c5)
-- Connect to the instance using VNC and setup Epiexplorer on the server (**Cytoscape installation needs GUI interface and you cannot do it in the terminal**)
+- Connect to the instance using VNC and setup BitEpi, EpiExplorer and Cytoscape on the server (**Cytoscape installation needs GUI interface and you cannot do it in the terminal**).
+Note that the script clone BitEpi and EpiExplorer in your home directory.

 ```sh
 wget https://raw.githubusercontent.com/aehrc/EpiExplorer/master/install.sh